jsha/servercert/docs/BR.md

 ##### 3.2.2.4.12 Validating Applicant as a Domain Contact

-Confirming the Applicant's control over the FQDN by validating the Applicant is the Domain Contact.
+Confirming the Applicant's control over the ADN by validating the Applicant is the Domain Contact.
 This method may only be used if the CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name.

-**Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
-This method is suitable for validating Wildcard Domain Names.
+This method allows wildcard issuance.

+This method allows pruning.

 Effective January 15, 2025:
 - When issuing Subscriber Certificates, the CA MUST NOT rely on Domain Contact information obtained using an HTTPS website, regardless of whether previously obtained information is within the allowed reuse period.